pytest-dev/pytest/doc/en/assert.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``pytest`` will write back the rewritten modules to disk for caching.
 You can disable
-this behavior (for example to avoid leaving stable ``.pyc`` files around in projects that
+this behavior (for example to avoid leaving stale ``.pyc`` files around in projects that
 move files around a lot) by adding this to the top of your ``conftest.py`` file:

 .. code-block:: python